 - Programs that provide Basic Needs (food, rent, utilities, childcare & transportation) to individuals and families in need

 - Anti-poverty Impact Initiatives focusing on early childhood education in step with the Douglas County Community Health Plan’s Anti-Poverty Strategic Plan

 - Racial equity through organizations and programs that address racial injustice and work to reduce disparities in health care, access to nutritious food, education, income, housing and safety within the Black, Indigenous, and Latin community.

 95% of every dollar donated stays in Douglas County to accomplish this mission.
-For more information visit Unitedway.ku.edu for links to donate directly or via payroll deduction and to get involved.
-You may also contact the United Way at –
+More information is available at the United Way website.
+You may donate directly or via payroll deduction.
+You may also contact the United Way.

 Lawrence, KS 66044

 KU Endowment is the independent, nonprofit organization serving as the official fundraising and fund-management organization for KU.
 Founded in 1891, KU Endowment was the first foundation of its kind at a U.S. public university.

 Our mission is to partner with donors in providing philanthropic support to build a greater University of Kansas.
 We are committed to following the highest standards of service and ethical conduct when it comes to managing donors’ gifts for the benefit of the university.